authorizerdev/docs/pages/authorizer-js/functions.md

 | `code`          | Code returned form authorize request is sent to make sure it is follow up of same request                                    | false    |
 | `refresh_token` | Refresh token used to get the new access token.
 Required in case of `refresh_token` grant type                               | false    |

-If session exists following keys are returned.
+If session exists following keys are returned in the `data` object.

 **Response**
 | Key | Description |